masagrator/FPSLocker/README.md

 - `Increase/Decrease FPS target` - Change FPS Target by 5.
 Minimum is 15 FPS, max is 60 FPS.
 If FPS is set above 30 FPS, it sets `interval mode` to 1.
 Otherwise it sets interval to 2.
 - `Disable custom FPS target` - Removes FPS Target.
 Since we cannot predict what interval mode is expected at this point, it is in user's discretion to manipulate FPS to bring back correct interval before disabling FPS target.
 - Advanced settings - submenu which consists of:
+  - If game is using NVN
     - `Window Sync Wait` - this is dangerous setting that disabled can crash game, but in some can bring benefit of disabling double buffer vsync at the cost of small graphical glitches (check list of games compatible with this solution at the bottom of README).
 Use it with caution.
 It won't show if game is not using double buffer.
+    - `Set Buffering` - if game is not using double buffer, this option will show that will allow you to force game to run at double buffer for better framepacing and lower input lag.
+It is recommended only for games that have near perfect performance at 30 or 60 FPS, but suffer from bad framepacing or big input lag.
+If you will force double buffer in games with uneven performance, FPS drops will be very severe.
+It can be applied only at boot of game, so after changing buffering you must save settings in FPSLocker and restart game.
   - `Convert config to patch file` - if proper config file exists for this game and version, you will get an option to convert it to patch file that will be loaded when you will run this game next time.
 Patch is saved to `SaltySD/plugins/FPSLocker/patches/*titleid_uppercase*/*buildid_uppercase*.bin`
   - `Delete patch file` - if proper config file exists for this game and version, you will get an option to delete patch file so it won't be loaded when you will run this game next time.
 - `Save settings` - save profile for currently running game that will be loaded next time by plugin on boot automatically.
 Don't use it if you disabled Sync Wait and you didn't test it properly that it won't cause crash.
 Profile is saved in `SaltySD/plugins/FPSLocker/*titleid_uppercase*.dat`